-The thyroid is a small, butterfly-shaped endocrine gland that is nestled in the lower front of your neck, just below the larynx (or Adam’s apple).
-Despite its small size and weight, it’s one impressive organ that is responsible for producing important hormones that regulate a list of body functions.
+The thyroid is a small, butterfly-shaped endocrine gland nestled in the lower front of your neck, just below the larynx (or Adam’s apple).
+Despite its small size and weight, it’s one impressive organ responsible for producing important hormones that regulate a list of body functions.
 The thyroid influences metabolic rate, menstrual cycle, heart rate, breathing, muscle strength, body weight, and more!

 How The Little Thyroid Does It All

 The thyroid cells are dedicated to making two critical thyroid hormones, namely triiodothyronine (also known as T3) and thyroxine (also known as T4), whose primary function is to control the speed and other aspects of the metabolism.
 They do so by combining iodine obtained from the food we eat and the amino acid tyrosine.

 When the thyroid gland releases T3 and T4 into the bloodstream, they are distributed to tissues throughout your body.
 When released, T3 and T4 hormones facilitate the body’s use of energy and affect the conversion of oxygen and food fuel (calories or fats) into energy, helping you stay warm, as well as keep the muscles, heart, lungs, brain, and other vital organs running without a hitch.